Japanese language: Politeness

 Most nouns in the Japanese language may be made polite by the addition of o- or go- as a prefix. o- is generally used for words of native Japanese origin, whereas go- is affixed to words of Chinese derivation.
 In some cases, the prefix has become a fixed part of the word, and is included even in regular speech, such as gohan 'cooked rice; meal.'
 Such a construction often indicates deference to either the item's owner or to the object itself.
 For example, the word tomodachi 'friend,' would become o-tomodachi when referring to the friend of someone of higher status (though mothers often use this form to refer to their children's friends).
-On the other hand, a polite speaker may sometimes refer to mizu 'water' as o-mizu in order to show politeness.
+On the other hand, a polite speaker may sometimes refer to mizu 'water' as o-mizu to show politeness.

-Most Japanese people employ politeness to indicate a lack of familiarity.
-That is, they use polite forms for new acquaintances, but if a relationship becomes more intimate, they no longer use them.
-This occurs regardless of age, social class, or gender.